adityamittl/Remind-me-to-take-a-break/README.md

 ## 💡 Inspiration

+Do you feel annoyed pausing the video again while you don't look at your screen?
+Well, this is the solution for you.
+Remind me to take a break is a platform where the video you are watching is paused whenever you are not facing the screen.
+Your face is tracked and if you are not facing toward the screen, the video is paused.

 ## 💻 What it does

-Remind me to take a break is an platform where the video you are wathing is paused whenever you are not facing towards the screen.
-Your face is tracked and if you are not facing towards the screen, the video is paused.
+Remind me to take a break is a platform where the video you are watching is paused whenever you are not facing the screen.
+Your face is tracked and if you are not facing toward the screen, the video is paused.
+The video is automatically resumed when you are facing toward the screen.
+The video is paused after 1 hr so that you can take a break and move around.

 ## ⚙️ How we built it